-Colorado's policies regarding the identification of effective teachers are sorely lacking.
-The state has only two of the three necessary elements for the development of a student- and teacher-level longitudinal data system, and Colorado's requirements regarding teacher evaluations are too ambiguous to ensure the use of objective measures such as standardized tests as evidence of student learning.
-Colorado's probationary period for new teachers is just three years, and the state does not require any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.
+Mississippi's efforts to identify teacher effectiveness leave room for improvement.
+Although the state has all the elements of a student- and teacher-level longitudinal data system, it does not use this system to provide value-added evidence of teacher effectiveness.
+Mississippi's teacher evaluation system considers limited measures of student learning, but the state fails to require evidence of student learning through objective measures such as standardized test scores.
+Mississippi's probationary period for new teachers is a mere 12 months, and the state lacks any meaningful process to evaluate cumulative effectiveness in the classroom before teachers are awarded tenure.

-Area 2: C-
+Area 2: D